 As a school, we strongly believe in the importance of educating children to an exceptionally high standard not just academically but in such a way that prepares them for making a positive contribution to modern Britain.
 Because of this, we give high priority to the personal, social and emotional development of pupils.

-In addition to this, we host an annual Futures Festival which develops our pupils’ understanding of the world of work and how they can make a positive contribution to society.
+In addition to this, we host other events throughout the year, such as an annual Futures Festival which develops our pupils’ understanding of the world of work and how they can make a positive contribution to society.

-Our Sex and Relationships Education is embedded within our PSHE (Personal, Social, Health Education).
+Our Sex and Relationships Education is embedded within our PSHE (Personal, Social, Health Education) and is taught during the second half of the summer term.
 The curriculum includes emotional, spiritual, moral, social and physical aspects of sex and health education.
 Our SRE gives pupils accurate, age-appropriate information and provides opportunities for them to develop life skills.

 Our school rules are based on five key values.
 We teach our children these values to support their moral development and to prepare them for life in Modern Britain.